-With approximately 660,000 members, a national office in Washington, D.C., and 13 chapters and pre-chapters across the country, APALA remains the first and only national organization of A/PA union members.
-The APALA Records contain administrative files relating to its steering committee, executive board and membership; documents related to specific political campaigns; files on conferences, conventions, and special public meetings; newsletters, VHS tape recordings, photographs, placards, posters, and signs documenting APALA’s work from it early years through 2008.
+With approximately 660,000 members, a national office in Washington, DC, and thirteen chapters and pre-chapters across the country, APALA remains the first and only national organization of A/PA union members.
+The APALA Records contain administrative files related to its steering committee, executive board, and membership; documents related to specific political campaigns; files on conferences, conventions, and special public meetings; and newsletters, VHS tape recordings, photographs, placards, posters, and signs documenting APALA’s work from its early years to the present.

 To learn more about the contents of the Asian Pacific American Labor Alliance Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.